After Bathing at Baxter's

-After Bathing at Baxter's is the third studio album by the San Francisco psychedelic rock band Jefferson Airplane, released on November 27, 1967 by RCA Victor in stereo and mono formats.
+After Bathing at Baxter's is the third studio album by the San Francisco psychedelic rock band Jefferson Airplane, released on November 27, 1967, by RCA Victor in stereo and mono formats.
 The cover art was created by artist Ron Cobb.

 Background

 Writing for Jefferson Airplane's third album began in the spring of 1967, just as the group's star began to soar with the number five single "Somebody to Love" and its successful parent album Surrealistic Pillow.
 The group appeared regularly on television to promote the album, and demand for live appearances soared.
-By the summer, the group had become the highest-paid American live act, playing a hectic schedule of shows around North America, including a lauded appearance at the Monterey Pop Festival in June.
+By the summer the group had become the highest-paid American live act, playing a hectic schedule of shows around North America, including a lauded appearance at the Monterey Pop Festival in June.

 Songs and recording

-Guitarist Jorma Kaukonen had developed a version of a traditional blues song on stage, provisionally titled "Jorma's Blues", which was subsequently recorded at RCA on March 7, 1967 as "Come Back Baby".
+Guitarist Jorma Kaukonen had developed a version of a traditional blues song on stage, provisionally titled "Jorma's Blues", which was subsequently recorded as "Come Back Baby" at RCA on March 7, 1967.
 Although the song was regularly performed during concerts, it was not released on a record until its appearance on Hot Tuna's 1971 second album, First Pull Up, Then Pull Down.
-Three more new songs were introduced to the live set in May: Kantner's "Won't You Try" (a tribute to the Human Be-In event), "The Ballad of You and Me and Pooneil" (an ode to LSD with several lines from the A. A. Milne poem "Spring Morning") and "Young Girl Sunday Blues", cowritten with Marty Balin about Sally Edelstein, a 14-year old girl who attended the band's shows and later married Israeli ambassador Michael Oren.
+Three more new songs were introduced to the live set in May: Kantner's "Won't You Try" (a tribute to the Human Be-In event), "The Ballad of You and Me and Pooneil" (an ode to LSD, containing several lines from the A. A. Milne poem "Spring Morning") and "Young Girl Sunday Blues", cowritten with Marty Balin about Sally Edelstein, a 14-year-old girl who attended the band's shows and later married Israeli ambassador Michael Oren.
 "The Ballad of You and Me and Pooneil", "Young Girl Sunday Blues" and another new Kantner composition, "Martha", were first recorded at RCA in late May.
 "Martha" was a folk-inspired song with Grace Slick on recorder about Martha Wax, the runaway daughter of the mayor of Sausalito who had befriended the band.

 These early sessions were scrapped after the group heard the new Beatles album Sgt.
 Pepper's Lonely Hearts Club Band, which encouraged them to take an even further experimental direction.
 After the success of Surrealistic Pillow, RCA granted the group creative freedom in the studio, and new producer Al Schmitt was more open to their experimentation than had been Rick Jarrard, the producer of Surrealistic Pillow.
-Slick noted "He wasn't put off by our insanity.
+Slick noted: "He wasn't put off by our insanity.
 He was open and flexible ... he was still out of the straight world, but there was less of a polarity between us and he was open to our interest in experimentation."
 Kaukonen and Casady were also inspired to take the group's music in a heavier direction after hearing Jimi Hendrix and Cream, with Kaukonen applying more fuzz, feedback and distortion to his guitar sound.